telefonicaid/logops/README.md

 //output: INFO This is an example: 5 { key: 'value' }
 ```

-You can also enable 'json' format using an environment variable:
+You can also set the format specifying the formatter with `LOGOPS_FORMAT` environment variable:

 ```bash
 export LOGOPS_FORMAT=json